Enterprise agreements are legally binding agreements about employment terms made between employers and employees at the enterprise level.

 Key Compliance Points for Employers

-- The bargaining process must be conducted in good faith and comply with notification requirements
+- The bargaining process must be conducted in good faith and comply with notification requirements under the Fair Work Act 2009.

 - Agreements must include certain mandatory content including a flexibility clause and consultation clause